Homer M. Garza

 Food and Letters Home

 Homer M. Garza describes the food he and his unit survived on during their first two weeks in Korea.
-He also talks about writing letters home.
+He discusses writing letters home.
+He mentions using paper bags as envelopes.

 Share YouTube: